 You are invited to support this ministry through a donation.
 To do so, write a check to At The Lake Ministries/WPAUMC and mail directly to the United Methodist Center, 1204 Freedom Rd., PO Box 5002, Cranberry Township, PA 16066-0002 with “ATLM Support” listed on the memo line.

-The 2017 Annual Conference session will offer an opportunity for churches and groups to help Float the Boat.
-As donations come in during the Conference, water will be added to a large tank with a replica vessel in the Conference display area.
-Download a Float the Boat brochure with details or donate now by visiting the donation page.
+The 2017 Annual Conference session offered an opportunity for churches and groups to help Float the Boat.
+As donations come in during the Conference, water was added to a large tank with a replica vessel in the Conference display area.
+Donate now by visiting the donation page.

 Contact Rev. Rob Wilson, Director, at 814-657-4024 with any questions.